ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

-I have been programming for **4 years**, and during this time, I have become a **prolific games programmer** and an enthusiast for **full-stack web development** and **machine learning**.
-I'm passionate about solving real-world problems using code and always seeking to expand my knowledge and skills.
+I am a passionate programmer from Israel.
+I have been writing code for the past 4 years, working as a **Games Programmer** contributing to almost 100M visits.
+I've then discovered **Full-Stack Web Development** and have since been doing it.
+I am very enthusiastic about **Machine Learning**.

 ## 🛠️ Technologies & Skills:
 - **Game Development:** Luau